emitrofanova/Course-Python-for-data-extraction-and-processing/README.md

-There are programs that I wrote while studying a course "Python for data extraction and processing".
+These are programs that I wrote while studying a course "Python for data extraction and processing".

-There are the topics covered in the course:
+These are the topics covered in the course:

 I/O and integer arithmetic, logical expressions and conditional operator While loop statement, for loop, functions and recursion